ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    * - WCOSS2
      - /lfs/h2/emc/lam/noscrub/UFS_SRW_App/develop/input_model_data/

 For Level 2-4 systems, the data must be added to the user's system.
 Detailed instructions on how to add the data can be found in :numref:`Section %s: Downloading and Staging Input Data <DownloadingStagingInput>`.
-Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.
+Sections :numref:`%s: Input Files <Input>` and :numref:`%s: Output Files <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GridSpecificConfig: